+2.3.
 Heat Pump Protection

 A low pressure control is highly recommended for loss of charge protection and other system fault conditions that may result in very low evaporating temperatures.
 Even though these compressors have internal discharge temperature protection, loss of system charge will result in overheating and recycling of the motor overload protector.
 Prolonged operation in this manner could result in oil pump out and eventual bearing failure.
-A cut out setting no lower than 10 psig (0.7 bar) is recommended.
+A cut out setting no lower than 20 psig (1.4 bar) is recommended.

-Operation near -25°F (-32°C) saturated suction temperature is clearly outside the approved operating envelope shown in Figure 7.
+Operation near -25°F(-32°C) saturated suction temperature is clearly outside the approved operating envelope shown in Figure 7.
 However, heat pumps in some geographical areas have to operate in this range because of the low ambient temperatures.
 This is acceptable as long as the condensing temperature is not above 90°F (32°C) and the resulting discharge temperature is below 275°F (135°C).
 Some liquid floodback to the compressor under these conditions can help keep the discharge temperature under control.

+2.4.
 Discharge Line Thermostat

 Some systems, such as air-to-air heat pumps, may not work with the above low pressure control arrangement.
-A discharge line thermostat set to shut the compressor off before the discharge temperature exceeds 260°F (125°C) may have to be used in conjunction with a low pressure control installed in the liquid line to achieve the same protection.
+A discharge line thermostat set to shut the compressor off before the discharge temperature exceeds 260°F (125°C) may have to be used to achieve the same protection.
 Mount the discharge thermostat as close as possible to the compressor discharge fitting and insulate well.
-See Figure 5 for recommended Emerson Climate Technologies part numbers.
+See Figure 5 and Table 4 for recommended Emerson part numbers.